 - Your location

-Pros and cons of timber frames
+The pros and cons of timber frame extensions

 Lightweight: Timber weighs relatively little, making it a good choice for an extra loft storey.
 Ground-level foundations will be less costly to build, too.